-- a) Fuel pump and fuel pressure regulator must be the originally fitted and homologated parts with no modification allowed. - b) The fuel pressure must be as homologated. - c) Fuel lines from the fuel tank up to the injectors (fuel hoses, delivery pipe assembly, joints, clamps, fuel canister) may be replaced and must be located in such a way that they are protected from crash damage. - d) Fuel level sensors may be removed or fixed in position. - e) Quick connectors or dry break connectors may be used. - f) Fuel vent lines may be replaced. - g) Fuel filters may be added.
+- a) Fuel pump and fuel pressure regulator must be the originally fitted and homologated parts with no modification allowed. - b) The fuel pressure must be as homologated. - c) Fuel lines from the fuel tank up to the injectors (fuel hoses, delivery pipe assembly, joints, clamps, fuel canister) may be replaced and must be located in such a way that they are protected from crash damage.
+An unpressurised drain line may be installed under the same conditions. - d) Fuel level sensors may be removed or fixed in position. - e) Quick connectors or dry break connectors may be used. - f) Fuel vent lines may be replaced. - g) Fuel filters may be added.